dpasmat/MarketRose-Prototype/README.md

 In this note we describe two methods to guide pricing decisions based on legal principles that are legislated to redesign features of the market for mobile app stores.

-## App Stores - Access Fee
+## App Stores - Distribution Fees

 ### **Context**

+Governments around the world are proposing or enforcing new laws (rules) governing digital markets.
 The current-emerging dispute between Apple and EC relates closely to the fee structure the former can apply to 3P apps.
 The EC lays out two principles to regulate this group of decisions (fairness, contestability).
-Considering contestability, the EC may object to Apple’s new fee structure if it determines that this structure limits entry and expansion of alternative app stores.

-### **Problem**
+### **Principles**

-_Contestability_ As noted by Padilla (2024), it is unlikely as a practical matter that the EC will induce Apple to change decisions sufficiently to create meaningful entry by alternative app stores in the near future.
+_Contestability_  The EC may object to Apple’s proposed fee structure if it determines that this structure limits entry and expansion of alternative app stores.
+But it is unlikely that the EC will induce Apple to change decisions sufficiently to create meaningful entry by alternative app stores in the near future.
 For this reason it is unlikely that the regulator’s decisions based on the principle of contestability will render moot its decisions based on the principle of fairness.

-_Fairness_ For this reason, in some instances gov-regulator must be prepared to effectively regulate prices and to do this it relies on the principle of fairness.
-Anticipating this problem, recent commentators provide a definition of fairness and argue it consistent with any discussion of the term as written in the DMA.
+_Fairness_ In some instances the gov-regulator must be prepared to effectively regulate prices and to do this it will rely on the principle of fairness (FRAND).
+Anticipating this challenge, recent commentators provide an economic definition of fairness and argue it is consistent with any discussion of the term as written in the DMA.

-Padilla (2024) agrees that the EC may need to regulate Access Fees.
-To begin exploring how to do this he follows traditional competition economics by appealing to counterfactuals.
-To flesh this out he suggests reviewing business plans or perhaps using surveys to ask users how important certain characteristics of the platform are.

-### **Remarks**

-These methods are unsatisfactory as a basis to explore FRAND app store fees.
-The monopoly on app stores makes it meaningless to ask users about attributes.
-In any case, the value that the platform provides is not limited to a few attributes or characteristics.
-We need a method to determine how to separate the value of the platform from the value created by the network effects.
+_Surplus_ App stores generate value from at least two sources a. value of indirect network effects (app developers, users) and b. features (characteristics) of the app store or OS.
+These two sources interact with one another, i.e. the platform takes actions to grow network effects.

+### **Problems + Existing Solutions**

 There are three methods to estimate FRAND (these have been used in SEPs and telecom regulation).
 These methods are i.
 Retail-pricing, ii.
 Benchmarking, and iii.
 Value-based.
 The first two are unlikely to form basis of FRAND in app stores.
-The methods alluded to above are effectively Value-based.
-To become workable definitions, it is clear that we must improve the basis of value based methodologies significantly.
+To explore the third method, Padilla (2024) suggests reviewing business plans or perhaps using surveys to ask users how important certain characteristics of the platform are.

+#### **Inadequacy of existing solutions**

+Existing value-based methods are unsatisfactory as a basis to develop FRAND app store fees.
+The monopoly on app stores makes it meaningless to ask users about attributes of alternative stores.
+Qualitative suggestions of how much value one side brings to the other are unsound.
+We need a method to determine how to separate the value of the platform from the value created by the indirect network effects between app developers and users.

-### **Solution**
+### **New solutions**

-To make progress on practical guidance toward regulating the Access Fee we lay out basic conditions necessary to estimate indirect network effects.
-We supplement this model with data.
-We expand on this in accompanying code.
+We code a prototype under which advertiser and viewability metrics provide valid identification for indirect network effects on the app ecosystem.
+To derive these conditions we exploit two features 1. the Apple Store/iOS user experience (UX) and app experience (CX), and 2. synthetic data (metrics) that the platform makes available to app developers.
+Joining these two sources we derive variation in the number of users that are effectively available to an app developer.
+We present an algorithm to transform this data into dollar valuations that developers gain from users.
+We lay out how this estimate can be used to determine one of many FRAND prices.

+### **Function and Limits of Prototype**

+This prototype illustrates three features 1.
+It is sufficient to share commonly available, aggregated data to generate FRAND prices (and this does not require privacy protections), 2. this FRAND method formalizes the fairness principle which can save transaction costs, 3. there are several tradeoffs to consider in extending or applying this prototype to mobile app ecosystems (for example improving accuracy, reducing data burdens, and so on.).

 ## App Stores - One time fee